Music Composed by Oreobambo

 The harp was built by the American lute maker Maestro Robert Corrigan.
 This evocative track was recorded on the volcanoes of the Aeolian Islands, homeland of Eolo, the God of the Winds.

 Representing these natural events, and for the first time ever, three Fazioli 308 Grand Pianos are played and recorded together.
-The recording took place at Fazioli Concert Hall in Sacile.
+The live recording took place at Fazioli Concert Hall in Sacile.

 The Infinita Conscia Symphony Orchestra performs a composition that represents the black hole located at the centre of Perseus A galaxy, part of the Perseus Galaxy Cluster.
 This black hole emits a continuous frequency in the key of B flat which is so strong that reaches us on Earth, 250 million light years away.
 This sound is usually outside our threshold of perception because it is in a very low register 57 octaves below middle C on the piano keyboard.
 Yet it pervades us all.

 You can listen to hints of the little tromba marina, an instrument that completely disappeared except for a depiction of it in a painting by Hans Memling in 1480.
 From this representation of musical iconography, Maestro Marco Salerno was able to recreate the two-stringed tromba marina piccola used in this recording.

 The sound of the drones of the Great Highland Bagpipe, masterfully built by Maestro Tim Gellaitry using the mammoth ivory for the mounts, brings the whole work to a close.

 During the mastering an analogous process designed by Oreobambo, ColourfulTone® Mastering, was used for the first time.
 Thanks to this the sound has acquired a particular and unique, bright, vital and tri-dimensional quality.

 Oreobambo Web Site